Instructor:

 elementary treatment of topics.

-Trivedi with more on linear models and not as much on nonlinear models
+Trivedi with more on linear models and not as much on nonlinear

 and related topics.
 It is also more formal econometrically.